KandilKhaled/neocortexapi/Khaled/Documentation/Formatting.md

 The code is an example of custom serialization, it's a class called HtmSerializer which contains several methods that handle the serialization and deserialization of different types.
 The methods include:

 1. SerializeBegin(string typeName, StreamWriter sw) - This method is used to write the start marker of the type that is being serialized.

+The expected input of the code is:

+typeName: a string that represents the type name.
+sw: a StreamWriter object that is used to write a string to a stream.

+The expected output of the code is:

+Writing a string that consists of a type delimiter, the word "BEGIN", the type name in single quotes, and another type delimiter to the stream represented by the StreamWriter object sw.

 2. ReadBegin(string typeName) - This method reads the start marker of the type that is being serialized.

+The expected input of the code is:

+typeName: a string that represents the type name.

+The expected output of the code is:

+A string that consists of a type delimiter, the word "BEGIN", the type name in single quotes, and another type delimiter.

 3. SerializeEnd(string typeName, StreamWriter sw) - This method writes the end marker of the type that is being serialized.

+The expected input of the code is:

+typeName: a string that represents the type name.
+sw: a StreamWriter object that is used to write a string to a stream.

+The expected output of the code is:

+Writing a string that consists of a type delimiter, the word "END", the type name in single quotes, and another type delimiter to the stream represented by the StreamWriter object sw.

 4. ReadEnd(string typeName) - This method reads the end marker of the type that is being serialized.
 5. SerializeValue(int val, StreamWriter sw) - This method writes the value of an integer type property.
 6. Serialize(object obj, object parent, StreamWriter sw) - This method serializes the object to the stream.